tlevine/urchin/readme.md

       teardown

 Directories are processed in a depth-first order.
-When a particular directory is processed, `setup_dir` is run before everything else in the directory, including subdirectories. `teardown_dir` is run after everything else in the directory.
+When a particular directory is processed, `setup_dir` is sourced before everything else in the directory, including subdirectories. `teardown_dir` is sourced after everything else in the directory.

-A directory's `setup` file, if it exists, is run right before each test file within the particular directory, and the `teardown` file is run right after.
+A directory's `setup` file, if it exists, is sourced right before each test file within the particular directory is run, and the `teardown` file is sourced right after.

 Files are only run if they are executable, and files beginning with `.` are ignored.
 Thus, fixtures and libraries can be included sloppily within the test